OpenZeppelin/stylus-test-helpers/crates/motsu/README.md

 For `motsu` to work correctly, `stylus-sdk` should **not** have default `hostio-caching` feature enabled.

-Following features: storage reset after erroneous transaction, `proptest` affordances for [`crate::prelude::Contract`] and [`crate::prelude::Account`] are not supported, and planed to be added soon.
+Following features: event log assertions, storage reset after erroneous transaction, `proptest` affordances for [`crate::prelude::Contract`] and [`crate::prelude::Account`] are not supported, and planed to be added soon.

 Reentrant tests patterns currently not implemented, and the test case will panic once a callee contract calls a caller contract.